The Ultimate Guide to Canadian Payroll Year-End

 Employers are not reporting the value of this benefit and when they do, they report a minimum amount and not the true fair market value (FMV).

-2023 Canadian payroll calendar
+2024 Canadian payroll calendar

-2023 Canadian Payroll Stat Holiday Calendar
+Get the 2024 Canadian Payroll Stat Holiday Calendar here.

-2022 Tax slip guides for Canadian payroll year-end
+2024 Tax slip guides for Canadian payroll year-end

 Our interactive and downloadable tax slip guides are the most accessed resources we provide for Canadian Payroll Year-End.
-You’ll find a bilingual guide to T4 tax slips, a T4A tax slip guide, and the RL-1 tax slip guide (English only) for employees in Québec.
+You’ll find a bilingual guide to T4 tax slips, a T4A tax slip guide, and the RL-1 tax slip guide for employees in Québec.

 Employee communications for Canadian payroll year-end and first pay period